Immigration – Resource subpage

 This FAQ answers questions about the rights of all people in the United States, regardless of immigration status.

-The Central Coast has tremendously expanded its capacity to protect its undocumented and immigrant communities over the past year.
-A wide range of non-profit organizations, community groups, small businesses, educational institutions, and religious organizations have joined the critical work of alerting their neighborhoods in dangerous situations, hosting Know-Your-Rights trainings, and distributing resources for at-risk communities members.
-To create equal protections for immigrants in the Central Coast, we must support labor protections for all workers regardless of documentation, pathways to citizenship for undocumented immigrants, and access to basic needs like healthcare, housing, and education.
+The Central Coast has significantly expanded its capacity to protect undocumented and immigrant communities over the past year.
+A wide range of nonprofits, community groups, small businesses, educational institutions, and religious organizations have joined this work: alerting residents during immigration enforcement activity, hosting Know Your Rights trainings, and distributing resources for at-risk community members.
+Creating equal protections for immigrants requires labor protections for all workers regardless of documentation status, pathways to citizenship for undocumented immigrants, and access to basic needs including healthcare, housing, and education.

 Agriculture is one of the tri-county area’s biggest industries, amounting to $5.145 billion in gross crop values in 2024.
 Immigrants make up a majority of the agricultural workforce and without their labor, agricultural production grinds to a halt.